Skip to main content

 Fruit Roll Ups

-Place strawberries (and sweetener if using) in a food processor and blend until smooth add in the water.
+• Place washed strawberries (and sweetener if using) in a food processor and blend until smooth add in the water and pulse again.
 Place the mixture in a saucepan and bring to a simmer for 10-15 minutes to cook the fruit.

-Lightly spray a large cookie sheet or baking dish (I used 2 lasagna pans) with coconut oil spray.
+• Lightly spray a large cookie sheet or baking dish (I used 2 lasagna pans) with coconut oil spray.
 Turn oven to 140 degrees and dehydrate for 8 hours.
 Make sure to keep your oven low enough so you don’t bake the fruit, just dry it.
-OR you can use a dehydrator.
-Click HERE to find the one on my “wish list!”
-Makes 8 servings.
+OR you can use a food dehydrator.

 Maria Emmerich